 Marist College is currently a member in good standing of the Association for Advancing Quality in Educator Preparation (AAQEP), a national accrediting organization recognized by the Council for Higher Education Accreditation.
-Marist is working toward accreditation of its educator preparation programs under the AAQEP standards with an anticipated quality assurance review in fall 2023.

 C. Teacher Education Programs

 All Teacher Education Programs are housed within the Education Department, which is in turn a member of the School of Social and Behavioral Sciences along with departments for Psychology, Criminal Justice, and Social Work.